mozilla-b2g/gaia/apps/camera/README.md

 3. Copy all the entire `shared/` directory into our build directory.
 This is so that any shared dependencies that we are using are available in `build_stage/camera/shared/`, mimicking the magically resolved `/shared/` HTTP requests in development.
 4. Run the `r.js` (RequireJS optimizer), pointing it at our `require_config.jslike` file (`.jslike` because we don't want Gaia builds to mess with it [I think]).
 This copies our entire application (JS and all) and bundles our JS (tracing `require()` calls) and CSS (tracing `@import`) in two single files.

+## Camera configuration

+All the configuration variables are included in js/config/config.js.
+To customize your camera there are two options:

+1. Edit js/config/config.js and change the desired values
+2. '''Build time configuration''' It is also possible to create an external config.js file that will be used at build time instead of the default one.
+Two steps:

+- Copy js/config/config.js to any location and modify the desired values
+- Especify the env variable GAIA_DISTRIBUTION_DIR that points to the location of your custom config.js before building the app e.g:

+GAIA_DISTRIBUTION_DIR=~/CUSTOM/CONFIG/DIRECTORY make APP=camera

 ## Debug messages in javascript console

 - To enable debug messages for all modules